checkdigits/checkdigits/README.md

 ## Blogging

-I also have a blog with replays and code examples at [CodeDotShow.com](https://www.codedotshow.com/blog) Sometimes my dogs think it's hilarious to join in by shouting death-threats at passing Pit Bull terriers.
+I also have a blog with replays and code examples at <a href="https://www.codedotshow.com/blog" target="_blank">CodeDotShow.com</a>.

+Sometimes my dogs think it's hilarious to join in by shouting death-threats at passing Pit Bull terriers.
 Sorry, (not sorry).
 Dogs rule.

 ![Chloe and Nemo](https://www.repeatinformation.com/profile_pics/chloeandnemo.jpg)